cloudfoundry-incubator/fissile/docs/kubernetes.md

 Any self-clustering roles (i.e. any role with the `clustered` tag) will be a StatefulSet, in order for each pod to be addressable (so that they can talk to each other).
-For example, a NATS role would fall under this category.
+For example, a `doppler` role would fall under this category.

 Secondly, any roles tagged as `indexed`.
-An example of such would be the CF role `blobstore`.
+An example of such would be the CF role `nats`.
 These are roles which require load balancing and need a 0-based, incremented index.
 To support this fissile creates a public service (of type `LoadBalancer`) for indexed roles, providing a single point of access to the pods for the role.

 Note that both `clustered` and `indexed` roles can take advantage of volume claim templates for local storage.